Understanding

 Refundable Accommodation Deposit (RAD)

-A lump sum amount that is refunded when you leave care.
+A lump sum amount that is refunded when you leave care (less 2% per annum for up to 5 years).

 Daily Accommodation Payment (DAP)

-A daily payment that is not refunded when you leave care.
+A daily payment that is not refunded when you leave care and will be indexed in March and September each year.

 Combination of RAD + DAP